Connecting to Databases and External Datasources

 To store results into another CSV file, you must bind the entry point.
 In this example, we read a CSV file, perform a SQL query to select Name, Surname and Age of users without mapping annotations and write the output into another CSV file:

-% Define the input source as a CSV file named "users.csv" located in "/path_to_csv/folder"
+% Define the data source as a CSV file named "users.csv" located in "/path_to_csv/folder"

 % The file contains columns "Name", "Surname", "Age" and potentially other fields.
 Perform a `select` query over the CSV file and filter and only records where "Age > 10", which are loaded into the "user" relation.